 Addresses the core knowledge necessary to evaluate and manage an adult victim of a cardiovascular emergency or cardiac arrest.
-Highlights the importance of team dynamics and communication, systems of care and immediate post-cardiac-arrest care.
-Skills are taught in large group sessions and small group-learning and testing stations where case-based scenarios are presented.
-A valid AHA BLS Health Care Provider card is required along with a basic understanding of ECG interpretation and emergency cardiac pharmacology.
+This advanced, instructor-led classroom course highlights the importance of team dynamics and communication, systems of care, and immediate post-cardiac arrest care.
+Skills are taught in large group sessions and small group learning and testing stations where case-based scenarios are presented.
+Offered as Provider, Recertification and Instructor courses.
+A valid AHA BLS Provider card is required.
+Not required, but recommended for success in the class are a good understanding of ECG interpretation and emergency cardiac pharmacology.

 9.438 .5 continuing education units

 CPR Basic Life Support

 Offers a basic life support plan for emergency care of cardiac victims until Emergency Medical Systems (EMS) take responsibility for the victim.
 This is a Basic Life Support (BLS) Provider and Instructor course designed to help students recognize the signs and symptoms of a heart attack and cardiac arrest that pose a threat to life.
 Using techniques that emphasize the importance of the “CABs,” students are taught assessment skills that allow evaluation of Compressions, Airway management, and assisted Breathing techniques using one- and two-rescuer strategies on adults, children and infants (excluding the newly born), airway obstruction relief, as well as how to appropriately use an Automated External Defibrillator (AED).
 Course is taught at the Provider level through the American Heart Association (AHA) and results in a CPR, Basic Life Support Provider card upon successful completion.

 CPR Basic Life Support - Recertification